-CU Become a Teacher is made possible through an Oklahoma Teacher Connection Grant from the Oklahoma State Regents for Higher Education.
+CU Become A Teacher will offer information to those who have a college degree, those who have earned college credit but have yet to earn a degree, and those who have yet to earn college credit.
+The program is made possible through an Oklahoma Teacher Connection Grant from the Oklahoma State Regents for Higher Education.